Bradley Cooper

-Cooper enrolled in the MFA program at the Actors Studio in 2000 after beginning his career in 1999 with a guest role in the television series Sex and the City.
-He made his film debut in the comedy Wet Hot American Summer (2001), and gained some recognition as Will Tippin in the television series Alias (2001–2006).
-After his role in the show was demoted, he began to have career doubts but gained some recognition with a supporting part in the comedy film Wedding Crashers (2005).
-He had his breakthrough in The Hangover (2009), a critically and commercially successful comedy that spawned two sequels in 2011 and 2013, and his career progressed with starring roles in Limitless (2011) and The Place Beyond the Pines (2012).
+Cooper began his television and film career in 1999 with a guest role in the television series Sex and the City.
+In 2000, he enrolled in the Master of Fine Arts (MFA) program at the Actors Studio.
+Shortly after, he made his film debut with a starring role in the comedy Wet Hot American Summer (2001) and gained some recognition as Will Tippin in the television series Alias (2001–2006).
+After his role in the show was demoted, he began to have career doubts; however, he quickly gained additional recognition with a supporting part in the comedy film Wedding Crashers (2005).
+Cooper had his breakthrough in The Hangover (2009), a critically and commercially successful comedy that spawned sequels in 2011 and 2013.
+His career progressed with starring roles in Limitless (2011) and The Place Beyond the Pines (2012).

 Cooper found greater success with the romantic comedy Silver Linings Playbook (2012), the black comedy American Hustle (2013), and the war biopic American Sniper (2014), which he also produced.
-For his work in these films, he was nominated for four Academy Awards.
-In 2014, he portrayed Joseph Merrick in a Broadway revival of The Elephant Man, garnering a nomination for the Tony Award for Best Actor in a Play, and began voicing Rocket in the Marvel Cinematic Universe.
-In 2018, Cooper produced, wrote, directed and starred in a remake of the musical romance A Star Is Born.
-He earned three Oscar nominations for the film, as well as a BAFTA Award and two Grammys for his contributions to its U.S. Billboard 200 number one soundtrack and its chart-topping lead single "Shallow".
-He gained further Academy Award nominations for producing the psychological thrillers Joker (2019) and Nightmare Alley (2021).
+In 2014, he portrayed Joseph Merrick in a Broadway revival of The Elephant Man and began voicing Rocket in the Marvel Cinematic Universe.
+Cooper produced, wrote, directed, and starred in the musical romance A Star Is Born (2018).
+He won a BAFTA Award and two Grammys for his contributions to the film's U.S. Billboard 200 number one soundtrack and its Billboard Hot 100 chart-topping single "Shallow".
+He has since produced the thrillers Joker (2019) and Nightmare Alley (2021) and co-wrote and directed the biographical drama Maestro (2023), in which he also starred as Leonard Bernstein.

-Labeled a sex symbol by the media, Cooper was named People magazine's "Sexiest Man Alive" in 2011.
+Cooper was named People magazine's Sexiest Man Alive in 2011.
 He supports several charities that help fight cancer.
-Cooper was briefly married to actress Jennifer Esposito, and has a daughter from his relationship with model Irina Shayk.
+Cooper was briefly married to actress Jennifer Esposito and has a daughter from his relationship with model Irina Shayk.